stuycs-gh-classrooms/05-nextcs-dw-p02-another-breakout-game/README.md

 ---

 ### Project Description
-This project aims to recreate the basic concept of the game, "Idle Breakout", involving a ball that bounces off 'bricks'.
-When the ball makes contact with a brick, one can then use the money gained from 'damaging' a brick (with a 1:1 damage to money ratio) to purchase more balls.
-The player can additionally directly support the brick breaking game by using the mouse to click on the bricks, producing the same damage effect.
-Refer to https://idle-breakout.neocities.org/ as an example.
+This project aims to recreate the basic concept of the game, "Minesweeper",

 ### Skill Usage
 Skills used:
 - Classes:
-  - Balls, Bricks
+  - mineField, patch
 - Data Structures:
-  -  2d Array: Brick Layout(s)
+  -  2d Array: mineField
-  -  1d Array: Damage levels? (doable with instance variables...)
+  -  1d Array: Checking for mines
 - Event listeners
+-   mouse click

 ### Controls
 How will your program be controlled?
 List all keyboard commands and mouse interactions.